Shockvaluemedia/directfanz-project/STORAGE_OPTIONS.md

 - **Medium Production (1k-100k users):** AWS S3 with CloudFront
 - **Large Production (100k+ users):** AWS S3 with CloudFront + multiple regions

-Your DirectFanz platform is ready for any scale! 🚀
+Your DirectFanZProject platform is ready for any scale! 🚀